 Generate a pulse with the pulse generator and distribute it to

 all MWPCs anodes.
-With a
+With an oscilloscope

-you will see sharp peaks.
+will see sharp peaks.

 The MWPCs in vacuum can also be tested with an electron source mounted near the out position of these detectors.
 You will obtain a broad spectrum centered in the upper left corner of the detector.
 Inserting the detector in the beam line will move them away from the source.
 Details on MWPCs here.